g2f1/CTF-writeups/brunnerCTF2025/Cryptography/pi-crypt/README.md

 i0 = 765
 ```
 Since only 8 characters of the key(flag) are revealed, we can decrypt just the first 4 characters of the ciphertext.
 To reduce the number of possible candidates, I applied a filtering function: the result must be alphabetic, consistently cased (all lowercase, all uppercase, or title case), and must not contain any of the special characters æøåÆØÅ.
-After applying this filter, only 8 candidates remain, one of them is "Blue", so we select the corresponding index i.
+After applying this filter, only 8 candidates remain, one of them is "Blue", so we select the corresponding index i used as i0.

 ### 2 - Determine the length of the key